microsoft/VSProjectSystem/Documentation/ItemIDs.md

      mutating the project.
 And if that's the case, then the ItemID that you just obtained may have been destroyed and you wouldn't know about it.
 - Q: What if I'm mutating the project?
 Could the ItemID be invalidated then?
- **A**: Yes.
-Obviously if you ask the project to delete a file represented
-     by that ItemID, that ItemID will likely be destroyed immediately.
+  - A: Yes.
+Obviously if you ask the project to delete a file represented by that ItemID, that ItemID will likely be destroyed immediately.
 But even seemingly benign mutations could invalidate an ItemID.
 For example, setting a project property could cause ItemIDs to be destroyed (if the